Yiju-Li/CV/README.md

 As a dual-degree candidate in Computer Engineering and Applied Mathematics at UC San Diego, I possess strong skills in software/hardware development and theoretical computer science.
 Additionally, my math background and problem-solving abilities allow me to approach complex problems with ease.

 ## Education
-University of California, San Diego
+- University of California, San Diego
 Provost honors
 Sep.
 2020 - Aug.
 2023(Expected)
 B.S. in Computer Engineering
 B.S. in Applied Mathematics
 Minors in Human Biology and Data Science

+- Albany Academy, New York
+Cum Laude
+Class of 2020

 ## Experience
 - Electric Engineer Intern @ Vigitron, San Diego, California